 We provide you with bottled water on the worksite.

-Anything you are comfortable in and do not care whether it gets paint or concrete on it.
-Light jacket or sweatshirt.
+Anything you are comfortable in and do not care about, whether it gets paint or concrete on it.
+A light jacket or sweatshirt.
 Waterproof work gloves.
-Closed toed shoes like sneakers or boots.
-It might rain in the afternoon sometimes so bring a waterproof jacket just in case!
+Closed-toed shoes like sneakers or boots.
+It might rain in the afternoon sometimes, so bring a waterproof jacket just in case!

 What does a typical building schedule look like?